 - While your cat is still recovering from anesthesia, keep noise and activity around her to a minimum.
 Place her on her bed or an area padded with cushions to protect her if she cannot stand properly.
 Be there to reassure her but do not hover too much.
 Keep litterbox , food and water near her.
-It is advisable to have a water fountain ready to help encourage her to drink, especially if the cat won’t eat after being spayed.
+I advise that you have a water fountain for cats ready to help encourage her to drink.
 It is important that she keeps hydrated.

 - If you suspect the problem that is causing her to have no appetite might be something unrelated to the spay surgery, then bring her back to the veterinarian for a check-up and prompt treatment.